terencezl/terencezl.github.io/index.md

 I moved into the industry and realized I really liked to work with computers in a more general capacity.
 In order to take things to the next level, I needed more rigorous training in Software Engineering.
 Here I became a more equipped developer, and learned on the job key data structures, system design patterns, essential tools and frameworks.

 * Maintained & monitored widely-used bare-metal SFTP infrastructure with 7M daily logins.
 * Designed & implemented reliable account management, auth, routing, caching, messaging for cloud-based next-gen SFTP.
-Wrote OS-level modules and web servers for auth.
+Wrote OS-level modules and web servers for auth interfacing with OpenSSH.
+Managed deployment on internal Kubernetes-based PaaS.
-* Leveraged S3 Storage as OpenSSH SFTP subsystem with file system emulation and cross-data-center replication & failover.
+* Leveraged S3 Storage as SFTP subsystem with file system emulation and cross-data-center replication & failover.
 * Spearheaded successful multi-year high-stake account migration as technical lead.

 At Bloomberg I became serious with **C++** (it's a C++ shop after all!), **Golang**, **OpenSSH**, Web development stack **Flask**, **SQLAlchemy**, **Postgres**, **Redis**, **MongoDB**, data/messaging frameworks **RabbitMQ**, **Kafka**, **Flink**, **Spark**, system monitoring tools **Grafana**, **Splunk**, **Humio**, DevOps & Platform Engineering tools **Jenkins**, **Chef**, **Docker**, **Kubernetes**, **OpenStack**.
 I took a special interest in scalable data/messaging pipeline and database components.
 Meanwhile I kept learning about ML/AI on the side.